aesy/easy-bits/README.md

 // Deserialize
 const configuration2 = BitFlags.deserialize(string);
 ```
-BitFields and BitArray are interchangeable, their APIs are identical (excluding conversion methods like
+BitFields and BitArrays are interchangeable, their APIs are identical.
-`BitArray#toBitField`).
-The only difference between them is how many flags they support (BitField is limited to 31
+The only difference between them is how many flags they support (BitField is limited to 31 flags) and their performance.
-flags) and their performance.
 This is due to how they internally store the data.

 #### Enums:
 ```js